manzurahmed/manjaro-software-installation-guide/visual-studio-code.md

 ## Install from "Add/Remove Software"

-After enabling "AUR" repository in "Add/Remove Software" app, search for "visual-studio-code-bin".
-There will be 2 software in the search list.
-Right-click on the 1st result "visual-studio-code-bin" and click "Install".
+After enabling "AUR" repository in "Add/Remove Software" app, search for "visual-studio-code-bin". select "visual-studio-code-bin" from the list and click "Install".

 ## Install from AUR (Method # 1)